fetchai/agents-aea/docs/core-components.md

 The `Resource` component is made up of Registries which contain Resources.
 There is one Registry for each type of Resource.

-Message Envelopes travel through the `Filter` which directs them to the correct `Registry`.
+Message Envelopes travel through the `Filter` which fetches the correct `Handler` from the `Registry`.

 Specific `Registry` classes are in the `registries/base.py` module.